 The responsibility for securing most administrative and academic buildings each morning and evening or when not in use lies with Campus Police.
 Campus Police unlock most doors during these hours.
 Buildings are also opened and closed for scheduled events that take place after normal working hours.
 If faculty or staff needs to gain entrance to a building outside of normal working hours, Campus Police will assist.
 Faculty or staff who access their own assigned work area or any campus facility outside of the normal business hours must notify Campus Police.
 Faculty or staff who have given students permission to work in any academic building outside of normal business hours must also notify Campus Police in writing.
-Campus Police regularly check academic buildings after business hours for security purposes.
+Campus police regularly check academic buildings after business hours for security purposes.
 The notification is required for both the safety and security of Campus Police and all campus community members.
 Campus Police prefers notification via email so the communication can be distributed to all Campus Police officers at the beginning of each shift.

-Campus Police also routinely checks to ensure that pathways on campus property are well lit and any egress lighting is working properly in on what to do during various emergencies.
-This guide can be found at https://www.ric.edu/documents/emergencyprocedures-quick-reference-guide-0 hallways and stairwells in buildings on campus.
+Campus Police also routinely check to ensure that pathways on campus property are well lit and any egress lighting is working properly in hallways and stairwells in buildings on campus.
 Campus Police will immediately contact the Facilities Department to correct any problems with lighting or any equipment designed to keep our campus safe.
 The Rhode Island College Facilities and Physical Plant is responsible for fixing any lighting or equipment.